 “Your mom has good taste,” she said.
 “I’m Jenna by the way.”

 She extended her hand in friendship.
 He never shook a girl’s hand before.
-These Catholic school kids are different, he thought.
+These Catholic schoolgirls are different, he thought.

 “Hey, do you mind if I use some of this lotion on my hands and legs?” she asked, taking her hand back and using it to remove what looked like a toothpaste tube from her schoolbag.